harishkotra/gaia/README.md

 ## Get Started Today!

 Start building AI-powered applications with Gaia.
-Install the package and deploy your first GaiaNet node in minutes:
+Install the package and deploy your first Gaia node in minutes:

 ```bash
 npm install -g gaia-deploy